Techlm77/Local-Chat/README.md

 # Local-Chat
-Command script that allows you to chat with your friend on the same network without needing to open any port forwording or use internet data.
+Command script that allows you to chat with your friends on the same network without needing to open any port forwording or use internet data.

 Demo: https://beta.techlm77.com/video.php?v=LocalChat.mp4